Testing product states, quantum Merlin-Arthur games and tensor optimisation: QMA(2) vs. QMA(k)

+\begin{proof} We again use \protoref{qmak}.
+By \lemref{qmak-sim}, we know that this protocol has completeness $c' = (1+c)/2$, and has soundness $s'=1-\Omega((1-s)^2)$.
+It remains only to argue that the ``accept'' measurement outcome is a separable operator.

-where $s' = 1- \Omega((1-s)^2)$. \end{lem} \begin{proof} Suppose the first Merlin sends systems $A_1,\ldots,A_k$ and the second Merlin sends systems $B_1,\ldots,B_k$.
+Suppose the first Merlin sends systems $A_1,\ldots,A_k$ and the second Merlin sends systems $B_1,\ldots,B_k$.
 The ``accept'' outcome of the product test corresponds to the tensor product of projectors onto the symmetric subspaces of $A_1B_1, A_2B_2, \ldots, A_kB_k$.
-These are all separable across the A:B cut, and so their tensor product is as well.
-The second step is to simply apply a measurement entirely on $A_1,\ldots,A_k$, which is automatically separable.
-Finally, performing two separable measurements in a row creates a composite measurement which is also separable. \end{proof}
+Since the symmetric subspace is spanned by vectors of the form $\ket\psi^{\ot 2}$, it follows that the projector onto each symmetric subspace is separable across the $A:B$ cut, and in turn that their tensor product is as well.
+The other test in the protocol is to simply apply a measurement either entirely on $A_1,\ldots,A_k$ or entirely on $B_1,\ldots,B_k$, which is automatically separable.
+Finally, performing a probabilistic mixture of separable measurements creates a composite measurement which is also separable. \end{proof}

 The advantage of $\QMA^{\SEP}(k)$ is that it removes the chief difficulty with $\QMA(k)$ amplification, which is that conditioning on measurement outcomes can induce entanglement between systems we have not yet measured.
-This phenomenon is known as entanglement swapping.
+This phenomenon is known as entanglement swapping~\cite{ent-swap}.
 However, if we condition on the outcome of a measurement being $M$, for some $M\in \SEP$, then no entanglement will be produced in the unmeasured states.
 As a result, cheating provers cannot gain any advantage by sending entangled proofs, and we obtain the following lemma.